artisticat1/obsidian-latex-suite/DOCS.md

 # Documentation
 ## Snippets

-A snippets file is either a JavaScript module with a default export of an array of snippets, or a [JSON5](https://json5.org/) document consisting of an array of snippets.
+A snippets file is a JavaScript array of snippets, or a JavaScript module with a default export of an array of snippets.

 _Note: an **array** is a list of items.
-In JavaScript and JSON5, this is represented with the bracket symbols `[` `]`, with the items between them and separated by commas, e.g. `[ item1, item2 ]`._
+In JavaScript, this is represented with the bracket symbols `[` `]`, with the items between them and separated by commas, e.g. `[ item1, item2 ]`._

 Snippets are formatted as follows: